vkononov/cloudflare-turnstile-rails/README.md

 #### Response Methods

-The following instance methods are available on `VerificationResponse`:
+The following instance methods are available in `VerificationResponse`:

 ```plaintext
 action, cdata, challenge_ts, errors, hostname, metadata, raw, success?, to_h
 ```

+### CSP Nonce Support

+The `cloudflare_turnstile_tag` helper injects the Turnstile widget and accompanying JavaScript inline by default (honoring Rails' `content_security_policy_nonce`), so there's no need to allow `unsafe-inline` in your CSP.

 ### Turbo & Turbo Streams Support